 - For this reason, you may need to keep taking some medicines on your doctor’s advice.

-- If you smoke, you will probably need a higher dose of lorazepam than someone who does not smoke.
+- If you smoke, you will probably do as well on the same dose of lorazepam as someone who does not smoke.

-- Tell your doctor if you smoke, so that you get the right dose for you.
+- Tell your doctor if you smoke, so that they are aware.

 Try not to drink caffeine drinks while you are taking lorazepam

-- Caffeine has the opposite effect of lorazepam in your body, and stops it working.
+- Caffeine has the opposite effect of lorazepam in your body, and interferes with it working.

 - Try not to drink caffeine drinks (like coffee, cola or energy drinks) while you are taking lorazepam.

 - Caffeine can cause anxiety and sleep loss – stopping these drinks might help to improve your symptoms.